Centular/docs/index.md

 <img src="http://s3-eu-west-1.amazonaws.com/centular-resources/doc-images/permission+tree.png" alt="permission-tree" class="inline"/>

-In the diagram above, Resource P213 is our reference node.
-It has one user group "User Group A" with two users, "User 24" and "User 87".
+In the diagram above, Resource 1 is our reference node.
+It has one user group "User Group A" with two users, "User 1" and "User 1".
 Down its content tree it has a group of resources of type "Resource Type A".
 There can be multiple collections with different types under a resource as shown by "Resource Type n".
-"Resource Type A" collection has two resources, "Resource A98" and "Resource A332" with "Resource Type X" and "Resource X46" in turn under "Resource A332".
+"Resource Type A" collection has two resources, "Resource A1" and "Resource A2" with "Resource Type X" and "Resource X1" in turn under "Resource A2".

 Permissions are evaluated bottom-up, meaning, the content tree is traversed from the accessed resource in the the reverse direction until a PERMISSION link is found between the user MEMBERSHIP tree and the resource's CONTENT tree (or none is found, in which case acces is denied).

-**Example 1:** "User 87" wants to access "Resource X46" way at the bottom, so the applied permission path will be:
+**Example 1:** "User 1" wants to access "Resource X1" way at the bottom, so the applied permission path will be:
 ```
-("User 87") -> [PERMISSION {read,write,delete}] -> ("Resource A332") -> [CONTENT link] -> ("Resource Type X") -> [CONTENT link] -> ("Resource X46")
+("User 1") -> [PERMISSION {read,write,delete}] -> ("Resource A2") -> [CONTENT] -> ("Resource Type X") -> [CONTENT] -> ("Resource X1")
 ```
-So "User 87" has "read", "write" and "delete" permission to "Resource X46", and for that matter any resource under "Resource A 322"
+So "User 1" has "read", "write" and "delete" permission to "Resource X1", and for that matter any resource under "Resource A2"

-**Example 2:** "User 24" wants to access the same resource "Resource X46".
-In this case, "User 24" has no direct permission to any parent in the CONTENT tree, but it's a member of "User Group A" that does:
+**Example 2:** "User 2" wants to access the same resource "Resource X1".
+In this case, "User 2" has no direct permission to any parent in the CONTENT tree, but it is a member of "User Group A" that does:
 ```
-("User 24") -> [MEMBER_OF] -> ("User Group A") -> [PERMISSION {read}] -> ("Resource Type A") -> [CONTENT] -> ("Resource A332") -> [CONTENT] -> ("Resource Type X") -> [CONTENT] -> ("Resource X46")
+("User 2") -> [MEMBER_OF] -> ("User Group A") -> [PERMISSION {read}] -> ("Resource Type A") -> [CONTENT] -> ("Resource A2") -> [CONTENT] -> ("Resource Type X") -> [CONTENT] -> ("Resource X1")
 ```
-So, "User 24" has "read" permission on "Resource X46" due to its membership of "User Group A".
+So, "User 2" has "read" permission on "Resource X1" due to its membership of "User Group A".

 So in conclusion, permissions are given to Users and/or Groups to Resources and/or Resource Types OF Resources.
 A permission on a resource affects the permission you have on the children of that resource as well.